alem-platform/bootcamp-go/story12/btree_apply_by_level/README.md

 # btree_apply_by_level

 Implement the `ApplyByLevel` method for the `BTree` structure to perform an action on each node at each level of the binary search tree.
-This method should allow a function to be applied to all nodes level by level, which can be useful for tasks like printing each level's values or modifying nodes in some specific way.
+This method should allow a function to be applied to all nodes level by level.

 **Function definition:**